kivera-io/jsonpath/README.md

 # JSON Path

-Get and set values in a JSON object using jsonpath format.

-This library allows you to retrieve and update any value in a JSON string using jsonpath format.
+A golang implementation of jsonpath notation that allows you to retrieve and update any value in a JSON object.
 The value can be of any type, concrete or not.

 ## Path Operators
 The following operators are available.
 All operators can be used to both set and get values.